nginxinc/kubernetes-ingress/examples/appprotect-dos/README.md

 ```

 ## 3. Configure Load Balancing
-1. Create the syslog service and pod for the App Protect Dos security logs:
+1. Create the syslog services and pod for the App Protect Dos security and access logs:
     ```
     $ kubectl create -f syslog.yaml
+    $ kubectl create -f syslog2.yaml
     ```
 2. Create a secret with an SSL certificate and a key:
     ```